Moton Hopkins: Ottawa RedBlacks

 The expansion Ottawa Redblacks selected Hopkins with the 3rd overall selection in the 2013 CFL Expansion Draft.
 In his first season in Ottawa Moton Hopkins contributed 13 tackles, 1 quarterback sack and 1 fumble recovery.
 During the off-season Hopkins had a workout with the Minnesota Vikings of the NFL.
 Despite the NFL interest, on February 25, 2015, the Redblacks resigned Hopkins for two more seasons.
 Moton played in 28 games over the next two seasons, contributing 40 tackles and 7 quarterback sacks.
 He was not re-signed by the Redblacks following the 2016 season and became a free agent on February 14, 2017.
 Nevertheless, Hopkins and the Redblacks agreed to a new one-year contract on March 10, 2017.
-After a successful CFL career that spanned seven seasons, team captain, CFLPA representative, and culminated in a 2016 Grey Cup championship with the Ottawa REDBLACKS, Moton Hopkins retired in June 2017.
+After a successful CFL career that spanned seven seasons, team captain, CFLPA representative, and culminated in a 2016 Grey Cup championship with the Ottawa REDBLACKS, Hopkins retired in June 2017.
+Hopkins finished his playing career having played 65 games, recording 95 tackles, 14 sacks and two interceptions in the process.